sgys banner books

 “For it was so, when Jezebel cut off the prophets of the LORD, that Obadiah took an hundred prophets, and hid them by fifty in a cave, and fed them with bread and water.)…Now therefore send, and gather to me all Israel unto mount Carmel, and the prophets of Baal four hundred and fifty, and the prophets of the groves four hundred, WHICH EAT AT JEZEBEL’S TABLE.”
 1 Kings 18:4, 19

 Like the days of Elijah, today is no different.
 The “MANY false prophets” we are often warned about today, eat at the table of the enemy (Matthew 7:15; 24:11).
-They are known in that they have sacrificed Christ for provision, a salary, the applaud of sinful men, and if they don’t repent will perish.
+They are known in that they have sacrificed Christ for provision, a salary, the applause of sinful men, and if they don’t repent will perish.

 Apparently, as we see in this scenario, those true prophets that Obadiah fed were outnumbered by the false prophets 850 to 100.

 We are missing the very warnings about deception which we most urgently need.
-We must not allow our ears to wax heavy amidst the activities of this fleeting life lest we lose out in the end (Lk.
-21:34-36).
+We must not allow our ears to wax heavy amidst the activities of this fleeting life lest we lose out in the end (Luke 21:34-36).

 Is it not utterly astounding that many leaders do not care enough to warn their listeners to “beware of false prophets” and teachers who spawn and perpetuate the multiplicity of deceptions present within the church world today?
 Perhaps their refusal to warn reveals that some of them do not want to be detected as false themselves.

-One of the greatest tragedies is that, in many cases, these damnable doctrines, taught by “false teachers” and “false prophets” go unchecked, unchallenged and unannounced by those in leadership (2 Pet.
-2:1).
+One of the greatest tragedies is that, in many cases, these damnable doctrines, taught by “false teachers” and “false prophets” go unchecked, unchallenged and unannounced by those in leadership (2 Peter 2:1).
 Does such dreadful negligence not make suspect these who refuse to recognize and announce such?

 Friend, are you aware that whole chapters of Scripture are dedicated to exposing false prophets?
-(See Deut.
-13, Jer.
-23, Matthew 23, Ezekiel 22, Ezekiel 34, Jude, 2 Peter 2, Revelation 2 and 3, the end of Isaiah 56 and Philippians 3.)
-The frequency of such divine warnings underscore the vital nature of staying in the doctrine and will of Christ and guarding against the beguilers who “lie in wait to deceive” (Eph.
-4:14).
+(See Deuteronomy 13, Jeremiah 23, Matthew 23, Ezekiel 22, Ezekiel 34, Jude, 2 Peter 2, Revelation 2 and 3, the end of Isaiah 56 and Philippians 3.)
+The frequency of such divine warnings underscore the vital nature of staying in the doctrine and will of Christ and guarding against the beguilers who “lie in wait to deceive” (Ephesians 4:14).
 What is staggering is that even though the LORD Himself considered it extremely important to have numerous warnings recorded concerning the prevalence and danger of deceivers and false teachings, today we are hard-pressed to find any of our leaders saying a single word about such an onslaught against the minds and eternal destiny of God’s people.
 What an outrage!
 Much is at risk.
 Who has ordered this gag rule?
 This can be nothing less than diabolical!

 Storm Clouds Have Gathered